 Recommend and assist in the implementation of goals and objectives; establish schedules and methods for administrative functions; implement policies and procedures.

-Develop and maintain regulations and operating procedure manuals.
+Develop and maintain regulations and operating and/or technical procedure manuals.

 Design and recommend systems, procedures, forms and instructions for internal use.